ESSICS/XAOS/README.md

   Moreover, if no application specific buttons are added, the whole toolbar will not be displayed.

 - A status bar in the bottom area, where status message and other informations are displayed.
-  The status bar can be omitter it the application doesn't need it.
+  The status bar can be omitted it the application doesn't need it.

-- Peripheral views (`browser`, `navigation/overview`, `console`, `properties`, and `palette`), where the application can register content to be displayed.
-Is some of the views are not used then will not be displayed.
+- Peripheral views (`browser`, `navigator/overview`, `console/messages`, `palette`, and `inspector/properties`),
+  where the application can register content to be displayed.
+If some of the views are not used then will not be displayed.
 When displayed, the splitters will allow to resize them.

-- The main view area used by the application to display its main content.
+- The `main` view area used by the application to display its main content.

 ![layout-01](https://github.com/ESSICS/APPLICATION-FRAMEWORK/blob/master/doc/layout-01.png)

-### Outer Views
+### Outer View Areas

+The complete application is made of 6 view areas, where the `main` one is always visible.

+A view areas is visible only if at least one view is registered.
+The only exception is the `main` area, where views can be added dynamically, and no initial view is required.

+#### Browser View Area

+The `browser` view should be used to navigate high-level structures in order to find elements to be opened in dedicated views inside the `main` area.

+#### Navigator/Overview View Area

+This view area should be used to navigate the content of _selected_ entities, or display an overview of a more detailed zone displayed in the currently visible `main` view.

-### Main View
+### Main View Area